futureofcoding/futureofcoding.org/drafts/dctp.md

 ### Continuous Time

+Now let's return to the original question that inspired FRP:

+> What would it be like to program in continuous time?

 In most programming, time is discrete.
 The ticks of time can be counted one-by-one, and there is no time in between adjacent points.
 For example, JavaScript's `requestAnimationFrame` has discrete time ticking along at about 60 times per second.

-Now let's return to the original question that inspired FRP:

-> What would it be like to program in continuous time?

 #### What is an animation?

 An animation is a graphic that changes over time.
-That is, it takes an `x` and `y` as before, but now it also inputs a `t` for time, and outputs a Color as before: `(x, y, t) -> Color`.
+That is, it takes an `x` and `y` as before, but now it also inputs a `t` for time, and outputs a `Color` as before: `(x, y, t) -> Color`.
 But again, what kinds of numbers are `x`, `y` and `t`?
 If they are integers, we're in discrete space and time.
-Let's make them all reals, and enter continuous time.
+Let's make them all reals, and enter continuous space and time.

-**Let's use continuous time to have our green circle drift off the screen to the right.** (You may have to refresh the page to see him go.)
+**Let's have our green circle drift off the screen to the right.** (You may have to refresh the page to see him go.)

 ```javascript
 // Example 3